weijian2/Social-App-By-J2EE/README.md

 ```
 git clone https://github.com/weijian2/Social-App-By-J2EE
 ```
+To import WAR file into Eclipse JEE, click on File -> Import.
+Select Web -> WAR File.
+* WAR file: Provide the full pathname of the WAR file on your computer.
+* Web project: This will pre-fill based on the WAR file name.
+You can change it, which is handy if you’re experimenting.
+* Target runtime: You will need to select “Apache Tomcat 8.5”.
+The first time you import a WAR file (or create new “Dynamic Web Project”) you will need to declare the new runtime environment.
+Do this by clicking on “New” and filling in the form as follows:
+	* Apache Tomat v8.5, then click “Next”
+	* Provide the Tomcat installation directory by giving the full pathname of the directory containing your unzipped version of Tomcat 8.5.
+	* Click “Finished”.
+* Click "Finished".

 ## Functions
 * 1.User registration and authorization.
 New users need to confirm their accounts by email.